BitcoinDesign/Guide/guide/glossary/coin-selection.md

 #### Pruned FIFO

-Similiar to FIFO, but smallest coins filtered out in post-selection step.
+Similar to FIFO, but smallest the coins are filtered out in the post-selection step.

 #### High Priority First

 Coins selected by priority (calculated by value x age).
 Up until February 2016, a portion of each block (50kB) was reserved for high-priority transactions by default.
-This algorithm therefore optimised for transaction speed.
+This algorithm, therefore optimised for transaction speed.

 #### Minimize Fees (Optimize Size)